Gérard Gobaille

 Gérard Gobaille (died 12 September 1494, Melun) was a French bishop.

 Life

 He was born in Soissons to a silk merchant.
 He became a bachelor of law in 1455 and in 1463 became canon and treasurer of Soissons Cathedral.
-He was elected advocate to the Parliament of Paris in 1488 and was elected bishop of Paris and canon of the cathedral on 8 August 1492 after six votes, against the wishes of Charles VIII of France - however, his election was never confirmed by the pope.
+He was elected advocate to the Parlement of Paris in 1488 and was elected bishop of Paris and canon of the cathedral on 8 August 1492 after six votes, against the wishes of Charles VIII of France - however, his election was never confirmed by the pope.
 He is buried in Notre Dame Cathedral.